 Rocking Horse Circle of Support is a 10-week program developed by the Vermont Department of Health for pregnant and parenting women who are affected by substance use and addiction.
 It focuses on women’s self-care, relationship and communication skills, stress management, planning for the future, and parenting strategies.
 Caring Communities staff co-facilitates Rocking Horse with Sue Powers, LADC, under the auspices of HowardCenter; Turning Point of Franklin County provides a welcoming, hospitable space for sessions.
 Click here for information about upcoming classes.

 TYLER GREENO FUND:

 Tyler Greeno’s family established the Tyler Greeno Fund in 2014 to honor their son, who died in an automobile wreck after having achieved three years of sobriety.
 The purpose of the Tyler Greeno Fund: Support/create/nurture a sense of belonging within the community served by MVU through a small grant process that focuses on positive community involvement.
-The Tyler Greeno fund will support drug-free community initiatives that create a network of support where people can establish positive relationships and a develop sense of belonging and wellness.
+The Tyler Greeno fund supports drug-free community initiatives that create a network of support where people can establish positive relationships and a develop sense of belonging and wellness.
 Caring Communities acts as the administering organization for this fund.